 Challenge:

-A farm located in an arid zone of Northern Mexico relied on brackish groundwater that was unsuitable for irrigation.
-Without access to municipal water or power lines, crop yields suffered.
+A farm in a dry part of Northern Mexico relied on salty groundwater that wasn’t good for irrigation.
+Without city water or power lines, their crops weren’t growing well.

 Solution: